 Introduction

 The problem of substance use disorder (SUD) is getting more and more complicated nowadays.
 To control this grievous development in society a row of varied treatment approaches were developed.
 These treatment approaches are dependent on their connection to a few major theories explaining the reasons why people are affected by SUD.
 In the following paper, different approaches to treatment strategies for patients with SUD are going to be addressed in terms of their effectiveness and validity.
-Generally, after evaluating a row of facts it appears that the most effective of SUD treatment strategies are based on two groups of helping measures: medical (when the patient is to be offered qualified help to stop taking harmful substances and to overcome the dependence), and psychological (when the patient is to be offered a row of treatment activities beginning from the work with a psychologist who will help to identify the problems behind the diagnosis of SUD along with socializing programs, sport and the other building up physical activities).
+After analyzing a number of data, it seems that the most successful SUD treatment plans are based on two categories of supportive measures: medical (where the patient receives qualified assistance to quit using dangerous drugs and to overcome their dependence) and psychological (where the patient receives a series of treatment activities starting with working with a psychologist who will assist in identifying the issues that led to the SUD diagnosis along with socializing programs, sports, and other physical activities that build up).

 Reasons behind the actions of people who become SUD affected